 The amount you pay could impact your long-term wealth.
 So exactly how much does a Final Salary Pension Transfer Cost?

 The full cost of a Final Salary pension transfer will depend on a number of factors:

 - how much you pay for transfer analysis and advice,

 - what type of investment you choose afterwards

-- and whether you choose to receive ongoing advice.
+- and how much you pay for ongoing advice.

 It’s worth noting that if you stay within your Final Salary Pension scheme there are no investment charges made to your pension, these are shouldered by your scheme administrator.
 As a member of a Defined Benefit Pension scheme, the amount of money you receive is guaranteed for life and protected against inflation.
 Transferring out of a Defined Benefit Scheme carries significant risk and shouldn’t be considered without expert advice.

 For most people transferring out of their existing DB Scheme is not in their best interests.